barnstee/UA-CloudPublisher/README.md

 ## Using the Alternative Broker

-UA Cloud Publisher contains a second broker client that can be used either to **send** OPC UA PubSub metadata to a second broker (via MQTT or Kafka) **or** it can be used to **receive** OPC UA PubSub data via MQTT.
-However, both features together can't be used right now.
+UA Cloud Publisher contains a second broker client that can be used to send OPC UA PubSub metadata to a second broker (via MQTT or Kafka).

 ## CloudEvents Metadata Messages